 Looking for fun things to do in Yangon, Myanmar?
-Point of interests? the best place for food?
-Whether you are a digital nomad, solo traveller, group or a couple in Yangon, It has something for everybody.
-Here is the 2 days Yangon Guide based on some of the things I experienced on my recent trip.
+Point of interest? the best place for food?
+Whether you are a digital nomad, solo traveler, group or a couple in Yangon, It has something for everybody.
+Here are the 2 days in Yangon guide based on the things I experienced on my recent trip.

 Their currency is called Kyat and local Burmese language is spoken everywhere, hardly anyone spoke English except the hotel and museum staffs.
 If you want to try a little, Mingalabar is hello, Kyay Zuu Tin Par Tal is Thanks (I can’t say this right!) and Tata is bye!

 How to get around Yangon?

 I recommend discovering Yangon by walking around or you can hire a bicycle, scooter or private car if you like!
 Whatever you do, don’t forget to install the Grab app on your phone.
 It is the recommended taxi app in Yangon.
 You could still get taxis on the road, but I found grab was cheaper in comparison and easier to deal with.
 This made the trip efficient and flowed quite well with my travel plans as well.